 Please send an adequate amount of specimen.
-As a general rule – ‘the more specimen the better’.
+10ml in each blood culture bottle and as a general rule for other specimen types – ‘the more specimen the better’.
 If pus is present, send pus rather than a swab and remember to send enough specimen if a whole series of tests are required.
 This applies to CSF and serology specimens in particular.

-Please ensure that relevant clinical details are included on the request form or on OCM (Order Communications – only available within St. James’s Hospital at present).
+Please ensure that relevant clinical details are included on the request form or on OCM.
 All of the above may influence the type of test that the laboratory performs.

 Those highlighted in bold are essential patient identifiers.